 Color Quality – H-J is the right range for color.
 No need to go higher than this; you won’t be able to appreciate the very high color from the normal distance from which you look at studs on someone’s ears.

 Clarity Grade – In theory, you should be able to buy a pair of studs that are graded I1 clarity without a problem.
 But unfortunately, since most online vendors sell their studs uncertified, it’s difficult to trust anyone selling something marked as I1.
-Most of the time, these studs are a very low I1 or even I2, and most likely will have eye-visible inclusions.
+The exception we found was Blue Nile.
+Otherwise, most of the time, these studs are a very low I1 or even I2, and most likely will have eye-visible inclusions.